pluginsGLPI/doc/source/credit/index.rst

 ------------------

 .. note::
-   This plugin is community and does not need a license.
+   This plugin is available without a GLPI-Network subscription.
 It is also available in Cloud.

 -  Go to the marketplace.
 Download and install the plugin “**Credit**”.